 I’m apprehensive because of the ‘unknown’ factor with cancer – what is there lurking in my body that no-one knows about and which might never harm me.

 I’m excited because it might just confirm that there is nothing new to worry about.

 However, I’m both excited (morbidly) and apprehensive because the scan might find something potentially dangerous.
 As we know, NETs are mostly slow growing but always sneaky.
 That said, at least I will know and my medical team will know and be able to assess the risk and decide on a course of action.

 Doing the Scan

 On 5th June 2018, I attended a very experienced Ga68 PET establishment called Guys Cancer Centre in London.
 I arrived and was immediately taken under the wing of the nuclear medicine guys who asked me fairly in depth questions about my clinical background.
 They then inserted a cannula ready for the injection of the radiolabelled tracer.
-I was then installed in the ‘hot room’ where I had to remain for 1 hour to let the tracer circulate.
+I was then installed in the ‘hot room’ where they injected the radionuclide tracer through the cannula and then I had to remain in the hot room for 1 hour to let the tracer circulate.
 After 1 hour, I was taken to the PET scanner and it took around 30-35 minutes.
 Following that I was allowed to leave for home.
 It was an extremely easy experience and a significant improvement on doing the 3 day Octreotide scan.

 Thanks for reading